zigster64/datastar.http.zig/README.md

 This will configure the connnection for SSE transfers, and provides an object with DataStar methods for patching elements, patching signals, executing scripts, etc.

-When you are finised with the SSE object, you should either :
+When you are finished with the SSE object, you should either :

 - Call `sse.close()` if you are done and want to close the connection as part of your handler.

 - Otherwise, the SSE connection is left open after you exit your handler function.
-In this case, you can access the `sse.stream: std.net.Stream` value and store it somewhere for subsequent writes to that open connection.
+In this case, you can access the `sse.stream: std.net.Stream` value and store it somewhere for additional updates over that open connection.

-- This Zig SDK also includes a simple Pub/Sub subsystem that takes care of tracking open connections in a convenient manner, or you can use the value `sse.stream` to roll your own as well.
+- This Zig SDK also includes a simple Pub/Sub subsystem that takes care o  tracking open connections in a convenient manner, or you can use the value `sse.stream` to roll your own as well.

 # Using the DataStar SDK